Anku5hk/Programmers_guide_to_Python/book.md

 a = [1,2,3,4]
 a = 4.0
 # Assigning a name to 34, then changing it to point to a string, then a list.
-# All of them are valid, as variables dont have types
+# All of them are valid, as variables don't have types

 ## Variables are just reference
 a = 34